Joshiman/Joshiman.github.io/_posts/2020-03-10-Creating_json_from_loginData.md

 excerpt: "Exploratory data analysis, Data Science, JSON file, driling data,Messy Data"
 mathjax: "true"
 ---
-#### The objective of this work is to create a json file ready for application from two raw data available from a well log and  stratigraphic data.
+#### The objective of this work is to create a JSON file ready for application from two raw data available from a welllog and  stratigraphic data.
 The two datas are packed with valiable information with a single common column.
 Here we will clean and mearge the tow datas to get a valuable information in JSON file.
 The work is part of my Job interview for a ProWellPlan company back in 2020.

-The two files are.
+#### The two files are.
               1: stratigraphy.json

               2: wellpath.json

  Stratigrapy.json :  File is an array of objects, where each object has below properties: